GlobalFishingWatch/paper-industrial-activity/README.md

 by [Global Fishing Watch](http://#) _et al_.

-## Content
+    .

-`detector/` - Source code of SAR detection system in Earth Engine
+    ├── LICENSE.md  # usage conditions

-`nnets/` - Source code of Deep Learning models and training
+    ├── README.md   # this file

-`analyses/` - Source code and notebooks of analyses and figures
+    ├── analyses    # code and notebooks of analyses and figures ├── detector    # code of SAR detection system in Earth Engine └── nnets       # code of Deep Learning models and training